amiel-iliesi/member-access/0/README.md

 for now we will skip it, but definitely follow the chain of calls yourself if you are curious!
 There is some interesting work going on there.

---but `normalize()` seems a bit less clear, so let's see what that does.
+—but `normalize()` seems a bit less clear, so let's see what that does.

 ...

 We are currently here now:
 ```
 adding in main (`f1 + f2`)